Fallstop/GSheetBells/docs/case.rst

 .. note:: Make sure to remove any support

 If you have goon for a custom case, well done, and you should prepare the case how you planed.
 Otherwise, you should no that the screws on the top lid is M5 and it doesn't matter how long they are.
-A optional decouration is to paint the letters on the top and sides
+A optional decoration is to paint the letters on the top and sides.

+Putting all the connected wires and boards should be pretty easy, make sure you get the LED's in the right holes, and the raspberry pi ethernet port